kvsrohit/sparkify/README.md

 ## Reflections

-- Several features like average session duration, songs listenred per session have been averaged out for entire period.
+- Several features like average session duration, songs listened per session have been averaged out for entire period.
 Splitting it 'week on week' could reveal interesting trends, as a shrinking session duration over the period may be a better indicator of users prone to churn.
 This may also improve accuracy of model.

 - Additional information about user profile like user's age group, interests if made available, could have been very useful.